bwann/bbs/wildcat/README.md

 Files for configuring UUCP mail/newsgroup transfers using FX UUCICO, wcGate

+### modem/

+Some modem profile files used by the BBS, created/edited with wcMODEM

 ### wcpro/

 Some report and command macros for cleaning up the message database,